KQM-git/TCL/docs/evidence/general-mechanics/resources-and-efficiency.md

 **Abstract:**
 I was looking at the library submissions for Realm Currency and found that I had completely different conclusions in my personal findings than what had been submitted \(specifically the submission above\).

-My 2 main criticisms of the previous analysis is that it does not include artifact XP, and it does not take into account the "weekly budget" that a player receives from their teapot.
+My 2 main CRITicisms of the previous analysis is that it does not include artifact XP, and it does not take into account the "weekly budget" that a player receives from their teapot.
 Additionally, I wanted to analyze the actual value of Transient Resin in comparison to each shop item.

 In my finding, I have come to the conclusion that Transient Resin is by far the most efficient item in the shop, by a substantial amount.
 In order for any item in the shop to achieve at or above the same Resin Value as Transient Resin \(equivalent to 60 Resin\), the other options must be bought either almost or completely out.